eyadfattah23/Areeb-technology-event-booking-system/README.md

 * `/events` : EventHub main interface listing all events. (can only be accessed by a logged-in users)

 * **Admin panel** (`/admin/`) is fully implemented without AI assistance.
+---
+Final note: playground app is just a playground for testing and not part of the project, use it wisely.